avocado-framework/avocado/docs/source/guides/contributor/chapters/plugins.rst

 Runner example
 --------------

-The runner will receive the ``Runnable`` information created by the resolver plugin.
+The runner will receive the :class:`avocado.core.nrunner.runnable.Runnable` information created by the resolver plugin.
 Runners can be written in any language, but this implementation reuses some base Python classes.

-First, :class:`avocado.core.nrunner.BaseRunner` is used to write the runner **class**.
-And second, the :class:`avocado.core.nrunner.BaseRunner` is used to create the command line application, which uses the previously implemented runner class for ``magic`` test types.
+First, :class:`avocado.core.nrunner.runner.BaseRunner` is used to write the runner **class**.
+And second, the :class:`avocado.core.nrunner.app.BaseRunnerApp` is used to create the command line application, which uses the previously implemented runner class for ``magic`` test types.